Mitali92/SYSC5709W-Project/ProblemStatement.md

 **PROBLEM**

 With the increasing size of libraries there is a demand for effective ways to organise and track the lending processes.
 Most of the currently maintained procedures are manual, time-consuming and inefficient.
 Manual/Physical recording processes result in lots of tedious work, extreme amount of wasted paper and also occupies lot of physical space that will be difficult to maintain in long run.
-Additionally they present challenges with retrieving records.
+Additionally they present challenges with retrieving and maintaining records.

 **PROPOSAL**